-FENNEC PHARMACEUTICALS INC. NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 7, 2018
+FENNEC PHARMACEUTICALS INC. NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON JUNE 18, 2019

-NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of the holders of common shares ("Common Shares") in the capital of Fennec Pharmaceuticals Inc., 68 TW Alexander Drive, PO Box 13628, Research Triangle Park, NC, 27709 ("Fennec" or the "Corporation") will be held at the Omni Hotels & Resorts Berkshire Place in the Sutton Room, 21E 52nd Street, New York, New York, USA at 10:00 am EDT on June 7, 2018 for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual and special meeting (the "Meeting") of the holders of common shares ("Common Shares") in the capital of Fennec Pharmaceuticals Inc., 68 TW Alexander Drive, PO Box 13628, Research Triangle Park, NC, 27709 ("Fennec" or the "Corporation") will be held at the Lotte New York Palace in the Campbell Room, 455 Madison, New York, New York, USA at 10:00 am EDT on June 18, 2019 for the following purposes:

-- 1. to receive the consolidated financial statements of the Corporation for the year ended December 31, 2017, together with the report of the auditors thereon; - 2. to elect the five directors named in the Management Proxy Circular; - 3. to appoint auditors and to authorize the directors of the Corporation to fix the auditors' remuneration; - 4. to consider, and, if deemed advisable, approve, with or without modifications, the ordinary resolution approving the extension of certain outstanding options held by certain of the Corporation's officers; - 5. to vote on an advisory (non-binding) vote on executive compensation; and - 6. to transact such further or other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the consolidated financial statements of the Corporation for the year ended December 31, 2018, together with the report of the auditors thereon; - 2. to elect the five directors named in the Management Proxy Circular; - 3. to appoint auditors and to authorize the directors of the Corporation to fix the auditors' remuneration; - 4. to vote, on an advisory (non-binding) basis, on executive compensation; - 5. to vote, on an advisory (non-binding) basis, on the frequency of advisory votes on executive compensation; - 6. to consider and if deemed advisable, approve, with or without modifications, the ordinary resolution approving the unallocated stock options under the Corporation's amended and restated stock option plan (the "Stock Option Plan"); - 7. to consider, and if deemed advisable, approve, with or without modifications, the ordinary resolution approving an amendment to the Stock Option Plan; - 8. to consider and if deemed advisable, approve, with or without modifications, the ordinary resolution approving the extension of certain outstanding options held by certain of the Corporation's officers and directors; and - 9. to transact such further or other business as may properly come before the Meeting or any adjournment thereof.

-A copy of the Management Proxy Circular and a form of proxy accompanies this notice, as well as a copy of the Corporation's annual report which contains the consolidated financial statements of the Corporation for the year ended December 31, 2017, together with the report of the auditors thereon and management's discussion and analysis of financial condition and results of operations relating thereto.
+A copy of the Management Proxy Circular and a form of proxy accompanies this notice, as well as a copy of the Corporation's annual report which contains the consolidated financial statements of the Corporation for the year ended December 31, 2018, together with the report of the auditors thereon and management's discussion and analysis of financial condition and results of operations relating thereto.

 The board of directors of Fennec has fixed 5:00 p.m.
-EDT on April 30, 2018 (the "Record Date"), as the record date for determining the holders of record of Common Shares who are entitled to receive notice of the Meeting and to attend and vote at the Meeting and any adjournment or postponement thereof.
+EDT on May 14, 2019 (the "Record Date"), as the record date for determining the holders of record of Common Shares who are entitled to receive notice of the Meeting and to attend and vote at the Meeting and any adjournment or postponement thereof.

-Shareholders who are unable to attend the Meeting in person are requested to date and sign the enclosed form of proxy and return it to Computershare Trust Company of Canada, 100 University Ave., 8th Floor, Toronto, Ontario M5J 2Y1 attention Proxy Department in the enclosed envelope, no later than 10:00 am EDT on June 5, 2018, or if the Meeting is adjourned or postponed, no later than 48 hours (excluding any day which is not a business day in Toronto) preceding the reconvened Meeting.
+Shareholders who are unable to attend the Meeting in person are requested to date and sign the enclosed form of proxy and return it to Computershare Trust Company of Canada, 100 University Ave., 8th Floor, Toronto, Ontario M5J 2Y1 attention Proxy Department in the enclosed envelope, no later than 10:00 am EDT on June 14, 2019, or if the Meeting is adjourned or postponed, no later than 48 hours (excluding any day which is not a business day in Toronto) preceding the reconvened Meeting.
 Proxies may also be deposited with the scrutineers of the Meeting, to the attention of the Chair of the Meeting, at and immediately prior to the commencement of the Meeting or any adjournments or postponement thereof.
 In order to be represented by proxy, you must complete and submit the enclosed form of proxy or other appropriate form of proxy.

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on June 7, 2018:
+Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to be held on June 18, 2019: